vranki/laser-gcode-exporter-inkscape-plugin/README.md

 * Open up the command line by pressing windows key+r and typing in 'cmd' without the quotes then press enter.
 * From the command line, run this command : pip install wheel
 * If you get an error message that pip cannot be found on your system, then your windows path is incorrect.
 Run this command, without the quotes "set PATH=%PATH%;C:\Python27\;C:\Python27\Scripts" and then repeat the above step.
-* From http://www.lfd.uci.edu/~gohlke/pythonlibs/#pil , download "Pillow-2.7.0-cp27-none-win32.whl" and place it in an easy to navigate to folder
+* From http://www.lfd.uci.edu/~gohlke/pythonlibs/#pil , if you are running windows 32 bit download "Pillow-2.7.0-cp27-none-win32.whl", if you are running windows 64 bit download "Pillow-2.7.0-cp27-none-win_amd64.whl" and place it in an easy to navigate to folder
+* Start the command line by pressing windows key+r and typing in cmd and pressing enter.
 * From the command line, navigate to where you placed that file.
 If for example you placed it in the C drive you would type without the quotes
 * "cd c:\"
-* "pip install Pillow-2.7.0-cp27-none-win32.whl"
+* "pip install Pillow-2.7.0-cp27-none-win32.whl" or "pip install Pillow-2.7.0-cp27-none-win_amd64.whl" depending on which you downloaded
 * You also need to install the libxml library, from the command line run this command without the quotes.
 * "easy_install lxml"
-* You are done, launch inkscape!
+* You are done, launch inkscape and run the plugin!

 Linux Installation